Partner Logo

 Politecnico di Torino

-Politecnico di Torino is a prestigious Italian technical university known for excellence in engineering, architecture, and technology.
-It produces highly qualified graduates with strong practical and analytical skills, prepared for careers in global industries and research environments.
+Politecnico di Torino is one of Italy’s leading technical universities, internationally recognized for its excellence in engineering, architecture, and technology.
+It educates highly skilled professionals with strong analytical and problem-solving capabilities, well equipped to pursue careers in global industries, research institutions, and innovation-driven environments.

-Founded in the 19th century, the university has shaped generations of engineers and architects contributing to technological and industrial development in Italy and abroad.
-Its strong international orientation is reflected in extensive partnerships with universities and institutions worldwide, participation in European networks, and active engagement in mobility and joint-degree programmes.
+Founded in the 19th century, the university has played a defining role in shaping generations of engineers and architects who have contributed significantly to technological and industrial progress in Italy and beyond.
+Its pronounced international outlook is demonstrated through extensive partnerships with universities and research centers worldwide, active participation in European academic networks, and a wide range of mobility, exchange, and joint-degree programmes.

-The university is structured into departments focusing on Mechanical and Aerospace Engineering, Electronics and Telecommunications, Computer and Control Engineering, Architecture and Urban Studies, Energy, Applied Science and Technology, and Management and Production Engineering.
-Politecnico di Torino implements innovative teaching strategies such as project-based learning, design thinking, and collaboration with industry.
-It also leads and participates in numerous EU-funded research and educational projects, supporting advancements in engineering education, technology transfer, and interdisciplinary innovation.
+The university’s academic structure is organized into specialized departments covering areas such as Mechanical and Aerospace Engineering, Electronics and Telecommunications, Computer and Control Engineering, Architecture and Urban Studies, Energy, Applied Science and Technology, and Management and Production Engineering.
+Politecnico di Torino emphasizes innovative teaching approaches, including project-based learning, design thinking, and close collaboration with industry leaders.
+It also coordinates and contributes to numerous EU-funded research and educational initiatives, supporting advancements in engineering education, technology transfer, and interdisciplinary innovation.

 Members of the team